Cupcake recipes are delicious year-round, but these Little Shop of Horrors “Feed Me Seymour” cupcakes are all that more special.

-With red strawberries as the huge Monster mouth and piped little white teeth, this perfect-for-Halloween dessert is a lot easier to make than they look and sure to be a HUGE party hit.
+With fresh red strawberries as the huge Monster mouth and piped little white teeth, this perfect-for-Halloween dessert is a lot easier to make than it looks and is sure to be a huge party hit!

-While kids may not understand the reference to Little Shop of Horrors, the design is pretty clear that these cupcakes are perfectly spooky monsters.
+While kids may not understand the reference to Little Shop of Horrors, the design makes it pretty clear that these cupcakes are perfectly spooky monsters.

 - Twelve cupcakes, baked and cooled.

-- White frosting – Two prem-ade frosting tubs, 16 oz each.
+- White frosting: two premixed frosting tubs, 16 oz each.

 - Decorating tips – 5 round decorating tip, 67 leaf decorating tip, and 1M star decorating tip.